LATEST LOCKDOWN: We’re still open and operating safely

-In accordance with the Modern Slavery Act 2015 (Act), LSL Property Services Plc (LSL) has published this statement on behalf of its relevant subsidiary companies (LSL Group) (Statement).
-This Statement sets out the steps that members of the LSL Group have taken during the financial year ending 31st December 2018 to prevent modern slavery and human trafficking from occurring within their businesses and supply chains.
+In accordance with the Modern Slavery Act 2015 (Act), LSL Property Services plc (LSL) has published this statement on behalf of its relevant subsidiary companies (LSL Group) (Statement).
+This Statement sets out the steps that members of the LSL Group have taken during the financial year ending 31st December 2019 to prevent modern slavery and human trafficking from occurring within their businesses and supply chains.

-This Statement builds upon the last statement published on behalf of the LSL Group in June 2018.
-During the year the LSL Group, in line with its continuing commitment to conduct its business in a socially responsible way, focused its attention on identifying potential risks of modern slavery within its businesses and supply chains and on taking steps to manage and eliminate any such risks.
+This Statement builds upon the last statement published on behalf of the LSL Group in June 2019 (for the financial year ending 31st December 2018).
+During the year the LSL Group, in line with its commitment to conduct its business in a socially responsible way, continued to focus its attention on identifying and monitoring potential risks of modern slavery within its businesses and supply chains and on taking steps to manage and eliminate any such risks.

 LSL through its subsidiaries is a leading provider of residential property services to its key customer groups.

 For further information about LSL’s services please visit www.lslps.co.uk.

 From 1st January 2019, LSL reports for financial reporting purposes in three segments: Estate Agency; Financial Services; and Surveying and Valuation Services.
 The Financial Services segment incorporates all LSL’s Financial Services businesses.
 The Estate Agency segment primarily incorporates the results from the Estate Agency networks (Your Move, Reeds Rains, LSLi and Marsh & Parsons) and Asset Management.
 The Surveying and Valuation Services segment represents e.surv.

 As at 31st December 2019, LSL through its subsidiaries, employed circa 4,772 people across the UK, where its business operations are entirely based.